whistlegraph/2022.aesthetic.computer/README.txt

   - [x️] Write boilerplate for painting tool.
   - [x] Make a glaze appear instantly after it loads the first time?
   + Done
+  - [x] Jumping from prompt to a nopaint brush removes the gap.
   - [x] Cache the current painting to indexedDB.
   - [x] Either use the added `umd.js` in dep or what's below:
           See also: https://www.npmjs.com/package/idb#installation